Practicing self-care for teachers - Tips to support educators’ wellbeing (Blog image)

 Administrator and teacher self-care

-And administrators, don’t forget your own well-being.
+And administrators, don’t forget your own wellbeing.
 Principal, superintendent, and admin burnout is also a reality.
-Teacher self-care is just as important as administrator self-care.
-Check out these tips from K12Dive to nurture your own well-being as you prioritize social and emotional learning for your staff.
+Self-care ideas for teachers are just as important for administrators, too.
+Simple strategies like deep breathing or leading a small group in a calming breathing exercise can help reduce stress and create a more positive atmosphere.
+Incorporating physical activity into your routine not only boosts energy but also sets an example for students.
+Check out these tips from K12Dive to nurture your own wellbeing as you prioritize social and emotional learning for your staff.

 Prev Post Next Post